Mastercard-Gateway/simplify-ios-sdk-objc/README.txt

   What is it?
   ------------

   An iOS Framework and Bundle to the Simplify Commerce payments platform.
-If you have not already got an account sign up at https://www.simplify.com/commerce.
+If you do not have an account sign up at https://www.simplify.com/commerce.

   Installation